hlibco/alexa-bootstrap/README.md

 ```

 - `storage` - used by StandardCard while generating the images urls
-- `applicationId` - if present, it will block requests with different applicationId
+- `applicationId` - it's the applicationId displayed on the Developer Console > Alexa.
+If present, it will block requests with different applicationId
-- `shouldEndSession` - set the default behavior for response (default: false)
+- `shouldEndSession` - define if the session should be ended after each response (default: false)

 ---